Woy Woy: Origin of name

 The double name is a corruption of the indigenous term apparently taken from the local Darkinjung Aboriginal people, and reputedly means 'big lagoon' or 'much water', referring to the deep tidal channel adjacent to the town centre.

 It was originally known as Webb's Flat, named for James Webb, the first European settler of the Brisbane Water region in 1823, and was first explored by a party led by Governor Arthur Phillip in 1789.

 Small coastal settlement

 In December 1948, there were private enterprise plans announced to develop 1259 acres of light industrial land, 800 acres of accompanying housing, a railway connection with the existing main line and the conversion of the World War II era airstrip at Ettalong Beach into an airport.
 If the concept had proceeded all costs would have been covered by the developer, including water, sewerage and other amenities.
 At the time it was predicted that up to 50,000 jobs would have been developed within 10 to 25 years.

 After their emigration to Australia, Woy Woy became the hometown of the parents of comedian Spike Milligan, who in turn became a frequent visitor to the town and at one point described it as the "world's only above-ground cemetery".

-Deepwater Plaza opened to the public in Woy Woy on 9 April 1984.